Does Rhinotillexomania Treatment Work?

 Do people pick their nasal passages because they are suffering from a mental illness?
 Sometimes, people who pick their nose suffer from rhinotillexomania.
 This is a compulsive health disorder that typically requires counseling and sometimes medication to treat.

 How do I stop compulsive nose picking?
-Several methods, such as treating your nasal cavity with saline spray or reducing nose mucus can help you reduce nose picking.
+Several methods, such as treating your nasal cavity with a saline spray or reducing nose discharge of mucus can help you reduce nose picking.
 However, if you are suffering from a compulsive habit of picking your nose, you may need to seek help from a counselor.

 Does picking your nasal passages compromise your immune system?
 Picking and eating substances from your nose can be dangerous.
 This is because it increases your risk of developing a respiratory infection, which is bad news for you if you have a compromised immune system.